endiqq/Fus-CNNs_COVID-19/README.md

 - Train a mono model:

 python --main.py --action=train or python --main.py --action=train --dataset=Enh_ijcar_mix

-The default dataset is CXR_ijcar_mix.
+(The default dataset is CXR_ijcar_mix.
 If you would like to use enhanced images, please add --dataset=Enh_ijcar_mix The default network is Res50.
-You can change to any other investigated networks in our study by adding --network=name of network, such as --network=Alexnet
+You can change to any other investigated networks in our study by adding --network=name of network, such as --network=Alexnet)

+- Train a middle-fusion model: